tomrune/m365apps-installers/ODT-Configurations/README.md

 - install proofing tools for norwegian, british english and US english

 ## Usage
-- Download the latest ODT and extract it as follows: `officedeploymenttool_*version*.exe /extract:c:\temp\ODT /quiet`
+- Get the latest ODT and extract it to the [ODT folder](/ODT/README.md)
-- Copy desired configuration file and the setup.exe file together in a folder
-- Run `.\setup.exe /configure config.xml`

 ## Available configurations
 See [Configurations](Configurations.md)